Career Highlights

 Tan also added, "The day's works are long but the years are short.
 Enjoy your time here and be purposeful in your doings.
 Compete hard and fight til the last drop for your team.
 Make long lasting friends with your teammates.
 Learn to respect the sports you play and fall in love with it.
 Do always remember that you stand on the shoulders of those who came before you."

 Coach Tan is married to wife Dr. Julie Tan, a Chemistry professor at the University of the Cumberlands.
 They have two children: William and Christian.
 William, at the age of 13, became the youngest qualifier for the KHSAA Boy's State Tennis Tournament.
-Christian is an up and coming tennis player.
+Christian is also an accomplished tennis player.